When your home plumbing system connects with a municipal sewage system, confusion can arise as to who is responsible for what part of the system.

 When the City is Responsible

-When there is an issue with the municipality’s main sewer line, you will likely notice sewage in the street or that your neighbors are experiencing sewage stoppages at the same time.
+When there is an issue with the municipality’s main sewer line, you will likely notice sewage in the street or that your neighbours are experiencing sewage stoppages at the same time.

 In any of those cases, contact your city to report the issue.
 Wastewater crews will check the city sewer systems and send a maintenance crew if repairs are necessary.